• Skip to main content

 • Use retained samples to understand drug metabolism

-• Bespoke multi-organ, or studies with circulating immune cells available on request
+• Bespoke human multi-organ, or studies with circulating human immune cells available on request

 Customer feedback